Doing business in the Middle East or Arab world?

 Potential Culture Clash

-Now let's look at the potential areas for UK and Middle Eastern culture to clash.
+Now let's look at the potential areas for Western and Middle Eastern cultures to clash in business.

 In the Middle East however business and personal life are not separated.
 Getting to know people on a personal level is crucial in order to assess whether a relationship can be established.
 As such if one were to jump straight to business without investing some time in a "getting to know you" process you will be seen as uninterested, inflexible, rigid and lacking sensitivity.